A 2-4 hour change management simulation set in a fantasy world of monarchs, dragons and unrest

 This short, fun simulation can be run as a stand-alone event for professional development or team-building purposes.
 Alternatively, it can be embedded in a larger transformation program to add an experiential component or to educate about the process of change, agile project management methodology and to develop emotional intelligence and other soft and hard skills such as planning change.

-Game of Moans was showcased at the Change Management Summit in 2017 as a fitting event to promote and develop the skills underpinning the ‘art of change’, the theme of the conference.
+Game of Moans was showcased at the Change Leadership Summit in 2017 as a fitting event to promote and develop the skills underpinning the ‘art of change’, the theme of the conference.

 Why Use Simulation